My Quiet Kitchen

 Tips

-If the cashew condensed milk is too thick after heating, simply whisk in more milk and maple syrup, 1 teaspoon at a time until it's as smooth and pourable as you like.
+If the vegan condensed milk is too thick after heating, simply whisk in more milk and maple syrup, 1 teaspoon at a time until it's as smooth and pourable as you like.

 hand lifting a spoon from a glass jar of condensed milk.

 If you try the recipe I would love to hear from you!
-Comment below and let us know how you used this cashew-maple vegan condensed milk.
+Comment below and let us know how you like to use this cashew-maple vegan condensed milk.

 More vegan sweet treats: